 It’s Monday and time to take the twins to the New Orleans airport.

 The flight is uneventful, Allegiant is a cheapo airline, there are no frills, everything has a fee.
-Bags are fifty bucks for instance.
+Checked bags are fifty bucks for instance.

 In Indianapolis, there’s an SUV parked in the short term lot, key under the mat along with the room keys to a SpringHill Suites room.
 The Society quit using Hampton, SpringHill and Embassy Suites are more upscale.